-Even as he writes books laying out the “solutions we have and the breakthroughs we need”, Bill Gates’s cynicism prevents him from actually believing any of it.
-He would seem to be preparing for inevitable disaster, and in his arrogance, would situate himself as an arbiter of life and death.
+Even as Bill Gates writes books laying out the "solutions we have and the breakthroughs we need", his cynicism prevents him from actually believing any of it.
+Not only does he have no faith in people to muster the collective will to prevent climate catastrophe, he has neither faith in corporations to abandon their centuries-long commitment to extraction and exploitation, nor in his own ability to "innovate" a way out.
+In light of this, he would seem to be preparing for inevitable disaster, and in his arrogance, would situate himself as an arbiter of life and death.

 The moment demands a mass mobilization of people and collective will.
 Which means bridging gaps: in knowledge, resources, understanding, and empathy.
 In our conversations, and in our work around sustainability, we have to integrate those things which support and affirm our rights to healthy, dignified lives, so we even have the capacity to take on something so grandiose as “saving the planet”.